Resilient-Labs/morning-challenge-tic-tac-toe/README.md

 # ❌ TIC TAC TOE ⭕

-This project strengthens my understanding of Javascript Es6 features and their application.
+This project reinforces my understanding on the core concepts of OOP and Javascript ES6 features and their applications.
 I wanted to keep my code as compact as possible.
 I wanted to do a Neon theme for this project!
 The product came out clean, eye catching and fun!
-By the end of it, I managed to strengthened my knowledge on the core concepts of OOP.
+By the end of it.
 I'm excited for the future projects, so stay tuned!

 &emsp;